Where to Ski in Japan

 Japan Ski Resorts: Accommodation, Culture and Village Vibe

-It’s difficult to find a ski resort in Japan that ticks all the boxes!
-For example, we often receive resort advice queries for a Japan ski resort with self-contained accommodation (ie an apartment or house for a group), where English is widely spoken, and there’s also plenty of Japanese culture.
-This is a tricky one!
+It’s difficult to find a Japan snowboard or ski destination that ticks all the boxes!
+For example, we often receive resort advice queries for a Japan ski resort with western traits such as self-contained accommodation (ie an apartment or house for a group) and where English is widely spoken, and where there’s also plenty of Japanese culture and it's not overrun with westerners.
+This is a tricky one and there only a couple of ski resorts that provide the westernised elements whilst still retaining some of the essence of Japan.

 |